Skip to main content

 mxpy deps install rust

-If no tag is provided the default version will be installed.
+If the configuration is not altered, the default version will be installed.

 Default rust version